-Established by Charter, the Council’s objective and purpose is to provide advice and research on road safety education to support the development and continuing improvement and efficacy of RSE programs in reducing youth road trauma.
+Established by Charter, our Advisory Council’s objective and purpose is to provide advice and research on road safety education to support the development and continuing improvement and efficacy of RSE programs in reducing youth road trauma.

-Professor Barry Watson is an Adjunct Professor in the Faculty of Health at the Centre for Accident Research and Road Safety – Qld (CARRS-Q).
-He has over 25 years experience in road safety research and policy development.
+Professor Barry Watson is a Professor in the Faculty of Health at the Centre for Accident Research and Road Safety – Qld (CARRS-Q).
+He has over 35 years experience in road safety research and policy development.
 As a founding member of CARRS-Q, Barry has been involved in the development and delivery of courses in road safety and traffic psychology for undergraduate and postgraduate students.

 Barry has lead research teams examining a range of road user behaviour issues including drink driving, speeding, driver licensing, driver education and traffic law enforcement.